Castillo hurls complete game as Reds down Cardinals

 Goodwin reached on a one-out infield single in the sixth inning and moved up on Freddy Galvis' two-out bunt single.
 They stayed put, though, when Wainwright struck out Jose Garcia to end the inning.

-Seth Elledge, Tyler Webb and Nabil Crismatt threw scoreless relief innings for the Cardinals but they could not break through against Castillo.
+Seth Elledge, Tyler Webb and Nabil Crismatt each threw a scoreless relief inning for the Cardinals, but St. Louis could not break through against Castillo.

 --Field Level Media